UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To read your analog water meter, check the main odometer for total consumption and the sweep hand for measuring smaller amounts.

-To get an accurate reading on an analog meter, follow these simple steps:
+To accurately log your usage from an analog meter, follow these steps:

-1. Read the odometer from left to right, writing down the numbers exactly as they appear.
+1. Read the numbers from left to right across the odometer, writing them down exactly as they appear.

-If your analog meter glass is foggy or dirty, bring a bottle of water and a rag to clean the faceplate.
-Never use abrasive scrubbers that could scratch the viewing glass.
+๐Ÿ’ก Pro Tip: If your analog meter glass is foggy, muddy, or obscured by debris, bring a bottle of water and a soft rag to clean the faceplate.
+Never use abrasive scrubbers that could scratch the viewing glass permanently.

 How to Read a Digital Water Meter